 (Video courtesy of Darth LeBeau’s Star Wars Game Chamber).

-This has to be the most enthusiastic gamer I’ve ever seen.
+This has to be the most enthusiastic gamer I’ve ever seen!
 If he ever plays with a VR set, his mind might explode!

 Now finally, we can actually get to the game:

 The control schemes available are by keyboard, joystick or mouse.
-The keyboard controls are okay and there are better options.
-The joystick and gamepad controls are better, although I recommend a joystick over a gamepad, because of the reverse up/down controls (the up arrow actually throws the crosshair down, like in a flying simulator), although you can always reverse them.
+The keyboard controls are okay but there are better options.
+The joystick and gamepad controls are better, although I recommend a joystick over a gamepad, because of the reverse up/down controls (the up arrow actually throws the crosshair down, like in a flying sim), although you can always reverse them.
 The mouse controls are very fluid and tight, making it the best control scheme (and without any reverse controls).
-The biggest sins, as I have mentioned before, is the total lack of music and the remaining sound effects are mediocre at best.
+The biggest sins, as I have mentioned before, is the total lack of music and the sound effects are mediocre at best.